francescor/wirego/README.md

 # wirego

-`wirego` is a simple bash script to manage your Wireguard profiles
+`wirego` is a simple bash script for your laptop, to manage your many Wireguard profiles

 # why?